Devolutions/doc/docs/en/rdm/windows/data-sources/data-sources-types/index.md

 Note that there are different subscription levels for this product.

-For more information, please see the [products features and highlights](https://devolutions.net/password-hub/) and consult our [{{ en.DHUBB }}](/rdm/windows/data-sources/data-sources-types/advanced-data-sources/hub-business/) topic.
+For more information, please see the [products features and highlights](https://devolutions.net/password-hub/) and consult [{{ en.DHUBB }}](/rdm/windows/data-sources/data-sources-types/advanced-data-sources/hub-business/).
 		</td>
 		<td>
 Pros: